gustvao/stac2mqtt/README.md

 ## Usage

-To be run as a docker instance (tested on Linux host, Windows should work if you build a Windows image using this repo)
+To be run as a docker instance (tested on Linux host and Mac OS with Docker (see docker-compose.yml), Windows should work if you build a Windows image using this repo)

 ### Required:

-1. SmartThings account with OAuth2 credentials:
+1. SmartThings account:
-   - Personal access token (initial)
+   - Personal access token (if your Personal Access Token was created before 1st January 2025)
-   - Refresh token (initial)
-   - Base64 encoded client credentials (`clientId:clientSecret`)
+   - Refresh token, clientId and clientSecret (if your Personal Access Token was created after 1st January 2025) - [more information on how to generate client_id and client_secret](https://github.com/SmartThingsCommunity/api-app-subscription-example-js/tree/master)
+   - After you successfully get your clientId and clientSecret, type this in your browser: https://api.smartthings.com/oauth/authorize?client_id={{client_id}}&response_type=code&redirect_uri={{redirect_uri}}.
+Make sure redirect_uri is the same as the one you provided when you created your OAuth app.
+It does not need to work.
+After you finish the authorization, there will be a code in the URL.
+Copy that code to use in the next step.
+   - With the code, redirect_uri, clientId and clientSecret you can fetch the access token and refresh token with a POST to https://auth-global.api.smartthings.com/oauth/token?grant_type=authorization_code&redirect_uri={{redirect_uri}}&code={{code}}.
+Don't forget to use Base Auth with your clientId and clientSecret.
+I recommend using Postman to do this.
+   - Add the access token and refresh token to the data/smartthings_tokens.json file.
 2. DeviceId(s) of the devices to control
 3. Server address of an MQTT broker (e.g. [mosquitto](https://mosquitto.org/)) requiring no credentials
 4. [Working Docker host](https://www.tutorialspoint.com/docker/docker_installation.htm)

-### Example with OAuth2 token refresh:
+### Example:

 - SmartThings personal access token = 66666666-7777-8888-9999-000000000000
 - MQTT server IP = 10.10.10.11